easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Grid CSS tweaked when using Enhanced CSS option with some themes.
 * Tweak: Altered the options to the new [listing_element] shortcode for easier use and documentation.
 * Fix: Corrected a warning and notice errors when using the new [listing_advanced] shortcode with no options.
+* Fix: Corrected an error when using the new [listing_element] shortcode.

 = 3.3 May 22, 2019 =